Custom ASP.NET validation attributes

 }

-As you can see, the validation attributes for e-mail, postal codes and urls only use a regular expression as well as a null/empty condition.
-The social security number validation attribute, however, does a bit more.
+As you can see, the e-mail, postal code and url attributes only use a regular expression as well as a null/empty condition, while the social security number attribute does a bit more.

-use the regex separately, it can be accessed with the Pattern
+This makes it possible to gather regex and further validation in one place.
+If you need to use the regex separately, it can be accessed with the Pattern property of the validation attribute.